Last Updated on June 8, 2022

 - Proliferating type – cellular proliferation with minimal caseation e.g the tuberculous granuloma

 The type of lesion formed would depend on how does the body deal with bacteria or the immunity of the person.

 Infection in bone and synovial tissue is secondary.
 The initial infection occurs in the lung (human type) or the intestine (bovine type).

 The periosteum may react to a superficial cortical lesion by producing new periosteal bone.
-The exudates may penetrate outward through the soft tissue to exit through the skin as a fistula chronically draining caseous material, particles of bone, and partially liquefied, thick, grayish yellow substance.
+The exudates may penetrate outward through the soft tissue to exit through the skin as a sinus that chronically drains caseous material, particles of bone, and partially liquefied, thick, grayish-yellow substance.

 Cartilage is resistant to tuberculous destruction.
 Therefore, the epiphyseal plate is not destroyed.
-However, the granulation tissue may invade the area of calcified cartilage and interfere with longitudinal growth.
+However, the granulation tissue may invade the area of calcified cartilage and interfere with longitudinal growth in children.

 Caseation necrosis of the synovium and the capsule is rare.